jeffreykegler/hoonlint/misc/whitespace.md

 * A comment is not regarded as a meta-comment if it can be parsed as structural comment.

-A more formal description of a vertical gap body is given in an appendix.
+A formal description of the vertical gap body is given in an appendix.

 # Types of tall hoons

-Every tall hoon falls into one of 8 disjoint classes: running, jogging, battery, irregular, ford, sail, udon and basic syntax.
+Every tall hoon falls into one of 8 disjoint classes: running, jogging, battery, irregular,
+Ford, Sail, Udon and basic syntax.

-* A tall hoon is a **running hoon** if it contains an runechild that uses the running syntax.
+* A tall hoon is a **running hoon** if it contains a runechild that uses the running syntax.

-* A tall hoon is a **jogging hoon** if it contains an runechild that uses the jogging syntax.
+* A tall hoon is a **jogging hoon** if it contains a runechild that uses the jogging syntax.

-* A tall hoon is a **battery hoon** if it contains an runechild that uses the battery syntax.
+* A tall hoon is a **battery hoon** if it contains a runechild that uses the battery syntax.

 * SELGAP is the only tall **irregular hoon**.
 (Most irregular hoons do not contain a gap.)

+* Ford statements have a specialized syntax, as described under "Details".

-* Ford, sail and udon hoon statements have specialized syntaxes, as described under "Details".
+* Sail statements have a specialized syntax, as described under "Details".

-* Udon (Unmarkdown) hoon statements have a specialized syntax.
+* Udon (Unmarkdown) Hoon statements have a specialized syntax.
 The whitespace convention of this document allows Udon statements, but does impose any restrictions on their whitespace format.